rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-3998: Job success/completion policy](https://kep.k8s.io/3998) led by SIG Apps.

-### Bound ServiceAccount token improvements
+### Bound ServiceAccount token security improvements

-This enhancement introduces features such as including a unique token identifier (i.e. [JWT ID Claim, also known as JTI](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7)) and node information within the tokens, enabling more precise validation and auditing.
+This enhancement introduced features such as including a unique token identifier (i.e. [JWT ID Claim, also known as JTI](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7)) and node information within the tokens, enabling more precise validation and auditing.
 Additionally, it supports node-specific restrictions, ensuring that tokens are only usable on designated nodes, thereby reducing the risk of token misuse.
-These improvements aim to enhance the overall security posture of service account tokens within Kubernetes clusters.
+These improvements, now generally available, aim to enhance the overall security posture of service account tokens within Kubernetes clusters.

 This work was done as part of [KEP-4193: Bound service account token improvements](https://kep.k8s.io/4193) led by SIG Auth.

 ### Subresource support in kubectl

-A `--subresource` argument is available for kubectl subcommands such as `get`, `patch`, `edit`, `apply` and `replace` to fetch and update subresources for all resources that support them.
+A `--subresource` argument is now generally available for kubectl subcommands such as `get`, `patch`, `edit`, `apply` and `replace` to fetch and update subresources for all resources that support them.
 To learn more about the subresources supported, visit the [kubectl reference](/docs/reference/kubectl/conventions/#subresources).

 This work was done as part of [KEP-2590: Add subresource support to kubectl](https://kep.k8s.io/2590) led by SIG CLI.